-Most human-grizzly bear conflicts are associated with concentrations of attractants, such as orchards, beehives, livestock boneyards, and cattle and sheep calving areas, within productive bear habitat.
+How would grizzly bears impact adjacent developed areas?Most human-grizzly bear conflicts are associated with concentrations of attractants, such as orchards, beehives, livestock boneyards, and cattle and sheep calving areas, within productive bear habitat.
 These impacts could be mitigated by providing grizzly bear education to farmers and ranchers which includes education on the use of electric fencing and managed boneyards.

 Under all action alternatives, release areas would be located away from grazing allotments and all released grizzly bears would be radio-collared and monitored.
 If a bear frequents an allotment area, FWS and WDFW would work with the USFS and livestock owners to determine the best course of action to minimize opportunity for the bear to interact with livestock.
 In the event a grizzly bear depredates agriculture or livestock, appropriate IGBC guidelines would be followed.

-Delisting of the grizzly bear will likely be achieved on a case-by-case basis as recovery targets are met for each population.
+When will grizzly bears be delisted in the Lower 48?Delisting of the grizzly bear will likely be achieved on a case-by-case basis as recovery targets are met for each population.
 A status assessment along with a distinct population segment (DPS) determination will need to be made before the FWS can make a final determination on recovery and delisting by population.
 If the population is considered recovered and meets the definition of a DPS, then a proposed and final rule to delist it would be published in the Federal Register.
 Delisting is currently being considered, along with comprehensive conservation strategies, for the Yellowstone and Northern Continental Divide Ecosystem populations, but no final decision has been made.

-Habitat and population connectivity between the nearest populations in British Columbia and the U.S. portion of North Cascades Ecosystem is increasingly fragmented and grizzly bears face as many, or more, challenges immediately north of the U.S. border as they do to the south.
+What are the factors limiting natural recovery in the North Cascades Ecosystem?Habitat and population connectivity between the nearest populations in British Columbia and the U.S. portion of North Cascades Ecosystem is increasingly fragmented and grizzly bears face as many, or more, challenges immediately north of the U.S. border as they do to the south.
 Recovering a sustainable population will likely require active restoration in the U.S. portion of the ecosystem as well as strong cooperative efforts to sustain connectivity with viable grizzly populations in Canada.
 If left to recover without additional human intervention, grizzly bears could disappear because individual bears are increasingly isolated and have limited opportunity to breed.
 Indications are that this is already happening, as confirmed observations have become increasingly rare on both sides of the international border.
 Natural recovery, however, is one of the options being evaluated through the EIS, using the best available science and information.

-As federal land management agencies, the NPS is directly responsible for implementing the Organic Act and FWS is responsible for implementing the Endangered Species Act.
+What authority do federal agencies have to lead this effort?As federal land management agencies, the NPS is directly responsible for implementing the Organic Act and FWS is responsible for implementing the Endangered Species Act.
 These laws, as well as numerous other laws and policies of the United States, direct the agencies to do everything within their power to recover, protect, and preserve grizzly bears as a public trust, to ensure that future generations benefit from the same wildlife resources that we enjoy today.

-The North Cascades Grizzly Bear Ecosystem Evaluation, completed in 1991, indicated that the necessary habitat quality, quantity, and security were present to support grizzly bears.
+Is the habitat in the recovery area viable for bear survival?The North Cascades Grizzly Bear Ecosystem Evaluation, completed in 1991, indicated that the necessary habitat quality, quantity, and security were present to support grizzly bears.
 Land management practices since then have ensured these parameters are still intact and in some areas, improved.
 A 2002 Habitat Assessment evaluated motorized access, the availability of undisturbed habitat areas and seasonal habitat values in the NCE, charting a course for optimizing habitat security and availability on federal lands over the long-term.
 Grizzly bears persisted as an important part of the North Cascades for many millennia.
 Their decline was not due to inadequate habitat, but to direct killing by people.
 Thousands of grizzly bears from within and around this ecosystem were killed by the mid-1800s.
 A 2016 study modelling suitable habitat estimated that the ecosystem could sustain a population of 250-300 grizzly bears.

-Black bears already occupy the areas that grizzly bears are expected to be in the future, and much of the human behavior needed to avoid conflict with that species applies to recreation around grizzly bears as well.
+Would this recovery effort require visitors to the recovery area to change their behavior?Black bears already occupy the areas that grizzly bears are expected to be in the future, and much of the human behavior needed to avoid conflict with that species applies to recreation around grizzly bears as well.
 Learning how to safely recreate in black bear country goes a very long way to learning how to recreate where there are grizzly bears.
 The national park and national forests are already addressing the high risk elements of human-grizzly bear conflict by increasing awareness of, and/or requiring, proper backcountry food storage and by installing bear resistant garbage disposal systems and food storage lockers in campgrounds in order to reduce human-black bear conflict.

-There are thousands of miles of trails traveled safely by millions of people in grizzly bear country in the other recovery areas, such as in the Rocky Mountains.
+Would trails and roads be closed to protect grizzly bears?There are thousands of miles of trails traveled safely by millions of people in grizzly bear country in the other recovery areas, such as in the Rocky Mountains.
 Roads on federal lands within the North Cascades Ecosystem have been managed with grizzly bears in mind since the publication of the recovery plan chapter in 1997.
 Care has been taken to maintain road systems in a way to ensure secure habitat for bears while meeting the needs of people.
 None of the alternatives require long-term closures.

-It is unknown at this time and will be evaluated during the EIS process.
+How long would it take before there is a recovered population in the NCE?It is unknown at this time and will be evaluated during the EIS process.
 However, alternatives developed for a similar EIS process completed for a similarly sized ecosystem in Idaho estimated it would take 50 to 125 years from the time recovery efforts begin to the time a self-sustaining population would be established.
 Even if a small number of bears were moved into the ecosystem it would take many decades for a population to grow, and in all likelihood people would see these bears only rarely during the first 10 to20 years.

-Grizzly bears coexist with numerous carnivores in other parts of their range, and while some competition for food is certainly likely, the wildlife impacts of restoring grizzly bears after prolonged absence are largely unknown.
+What would be the impacts of grizzly bears on other predator populations in the recovery area?Grizzly bears coexist with numerous carnivores in other parts of their range, and while some competition for food is certainly likely, the wildlife impacts of restoring grizzly bears after prolonged absence are largely unknown.
 It is expected that some black bears would be displaced or even killed by grizzly bears.
 Grizzly bears and black bears coexist as healthy populations in other recovery areas.
 Grizzly bears would likely steal food from cougars and wolves, as well as compete for carrion with wolverines and other medium to large carnivores.
 There is no expectation that predators would flee the area into adjacent human-occupied areas, but rather that species would adjust behaviorally within their range.
 Human-dominated landscapes are typically much more uncertain to wildlife than are wildlife species-dominated landscapes.